 Bear in mind that this list is only current as of writing, and the developers are continuing to expand the reach of Folx in an ongoing effort to keep the service as comprehensive as possible.

-Folx also makes it easy to rip your favourite video content from sites like Youtube, and even has no problem downloading videos restricted by age.
+Folx also makes it easy to rip your favorite video content from sites, and even has no problem downloading videos restricted by age.
 You can pick your preferred media format and video quality settings for your download, or simply convert audio into an MP3 file if you just want to create copies of your favourite songs.

 If you’re a user who often encounters frustrations with low download speeds then Folx can also make your life easier.
 Folx can split your downloads into up to 20 different simultaneous threads letting you stagger your downloading around your needs.
 Folx also features a smart speed control setting that automatically calibrates your upload and download speeds to help keep your bandwidth free for other online operations.